All Episodes

 I love that dude.

-Question was what's going on with Sessions?
+Question was: What's going on with Sessions?

-What is why is he not basically the gist of it was why is he not doing anything?
+What is why is he not basically the gist of it was, why is he not doing anything?

-Once in a while, um, you know, you'd be working uh with a foreign government and she'd get some maybe press people who were overzealous and they'd want to publish some information about the trip.
+You know, in my last line of work, when I used to be a Secret Service agent, when we do presidential protection missions overseas and things like that, once in a while, you know, you'd be working with a foreign government and you'd get some maybe press people who were overzealous and they'd want to publish some information about the trip.

 Trust me, I know what I want to say.